TL;DR

 - Remove the financial pressure to return to work before you are medically ready.

 A common question is whether to choose one over the other.
 The truth is, they serve different but complementary purposes.
 A robust protection plan often includes both.
-Think of it like this: if your house is on fire, Critical Illness Cover is the fire engine that puts out the blaze (the initial crisis), while Income Protection is the insurance payout that helps you rebuild and live elsewhere while repairs are made (the long-term recovery).
+Think of it like this: if your house is on fire, Critical Illness Cover is the fire engine that puts out the blaze (the initial crisis), while Income Protection is the insurance claim payment that helps you rebuild and live elsewhere while repairs are made (the long-term recovery).

 Here's a direct comparison: